rampravesh19-96/namaste-react/README.md

 npx parcel index.html work even when package.json file has main like app.js but npx parcel build index.html we have to remove main app.js from package.json file

+# Extension
+barcket pair colorization
+preetier
+Eslint
+better comment

+# JSX => ReactElement => HTML
+first JSX is converted or compiled or transpiled to ReactElement by transpiler called babel and then while rendering by root.render() it becomes pure HTML code which broowser understand

+JSX is a smaller syntax for reactElemet that looks like html